IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 Fig. 3b – The impedance magnitude and phase of the Z-Sweep reactive load, calibrated to 4-ohms.

 Fig. 3c – A comparison of the response of an amplifier into various load resistances, including the Z-sweep load.
 The drive signal is a 1-sec log sweep.
+An idealized “perfect” amplifier (doesn’t exist) will produce the same response for all four loads.

 The I/O Matrix Tabs